The Wall (Haushofer novel): Influence

-The novel has influenced authors like Elfriede Jelinek, who dedicated one of her Princess Plays to Haushofer, citing The Wall specifically.
-Jelinek expressed her approval of Die Wand finally being recognized in an interview in 2000.
+The novel influenced author Elfriede Jelinek, who dedicated one of her Princess Plays to Haushofer, citing The Wall specifically.
+Jelinek expressed her approval of Die Wand's finally being recognized in an interview in 2000.

 In one of the pieces in Claire-Louise Bennett's Pond, the narrator describes her reading of The Wall.
 Bennett herself has described in an interview being drawn to Haushofer, among other writers, and she later wrote an afterword to the New Directions edition of The Wall that was published in 2022.

 Adaptations

 The novel was adapted into the 2012 film The Wall, directed by Julian Pölsler and starring Martina Gedeck.